Horrid Henry: The Movie: Cast

-The soundtrack was released on 1 January 2011, New Year's Day, by Universal Music TV.
+Production

+Horrid Henry: The Movie was filmed at London for seven weeks in November and December in 2010 and was released in cinemas the following summer.

 Release

 Horrid Henry: The Movie was theatrically released on 29 July 2011, in the U.K. by Vertigo Films.
 It was later released on DVD and Blu-ray on 28 November, that same year, in the United Kingdom.

 Reception

+Box office

 The film opened at #5 in the box office in the United Kingdom with £1.3 million, in a Top 10 led by Harry Potter and the Deathly Hallows – Part 2 and Captain America: The First Avenger.
 It was knocked down the next week to #7, by Super 8 and Mr. Popper's Penguins.

-The film received generally negative reviews from critics.
-Review aggregator website Rotten Tomatoes reports that 9% of 22 reviews for Horrid Henry: The Movie are positive; the average rating is 3.60/10.
+Critical response

 Common criticisms included the unfunny, juvenile humour, stuttering plot, and unimaginative use of stereoscopy.
 The bright colour palette was widely praised, but generally said to be wasted, given the overall low quality of the film.

 Leslie Felperin of Variety stated: 'Thinly scripted, even for a kidpic, but luridly colored enough to keep even nap needing tots (or parents) awake, this sophomore effort by Brit helmer Nick Moore (Wild Child) reps something of a waste of its impressive roster of supporting thespian talent, while its use of 3D is likewise less than imaginative.'

 Derek Adams offered the film mild praise in Time Out: "Horrid Henry is indelibly flawed and disorderly in tone but not devoid of rambunctious charm".
-When interviewed on Desert Island Discs by Kirsty Young, Horrid Henry book author Francesca Simon stated: 'I haven't seen it (the film)...I had nothing to do with it.'
+When interviewed on Desert Island Discs by Kirsty Young, Horrid Henry book author Francesca Simon stated, 'I haven't seen [the film]...I had nothing to do with it.'
+She would also express her dislike of the film during a Q&A at the Edinburgh International Book Festival in August 2019, stating that it differed from the books.
+Sandie Angulo Chen of Common Sense Media gave this a film two stars out of five, describing as a "forgettable British kid comedy [that] is pretty horrid indeed."